lorinachey/AI-ML-Practice/README.md

 # AI-&-Machine-Learning-Exploration
-A repo for exploring generative AI and machine learning techniques.
+A repo for exploring generative AI, machine learning, and reinforcement learning techniques.